entando/entando-components/plugins/entando-plugin-jpseo/README.md

 ###### Modify of web.xml

-Add, into web.xml file, the following xml section
+Add, into web.xml file (into src/main/conf folder), the following xml section

 ```
     <servlet-mapping>